 Every time I spend ten dollars, I come face-to-face with Sir John A Macdonald, our first Prime Minister.
-As “the most famous of all Canadian leaders”, Sir John A. was a nation-builder, a man with many flaws who looked beyond himself and saw a great dream.
+As “the most famous of all Canadian leaders”, Sir John A. was a nation-builder, a man with many serious flaws (1) who looked beyond himself and saw a great dream.

 John A was not only a nation-builder but also a bridge-builder.
 He commented: “We should accept as men and brothers all those who think alike of the future of the country, and wish to act alike for the good of the country, no matter what their antecedents may have been.”
 He saw Canadian Confederation as a spiritual marriage between francophones and anglophones.
 Unlike many of his fellow party members, John A could read French, understand it, and speak it reasonably well.”
 Sir John A commented: “God and nature have made the two Canadas one – let no factious men be allowed to put them asunder.”